hanrattyjen/CV/README.md

 ## Jennifer Hanratty

-Junior Software Developer looking for first full-time technical role in an agile environment.
-BLAH CRAP!!!!
+Junior Software Developer looking for first technical role in an agile environment.

 #### How I chose this path